tdxlabs/fondo/README.md

 # Fondo

-Fondo is a specification for distributed, immutable, derived, addressable data.
+Fondo is a (nascent) specification for distributed, immutable, derived, addressable data.
 It defines a layer for addressing data, providing a foundation for downstream functions such as data caching, transport, discovery, and computation.
 (The word "fondo" is Esperanto for "foundation".)

 ## Benefits